uggedal/uggedal.com/journal/gentoo-on-linode.md

 Instructions for installing a custom [Gentoo][] root fs on [Linode][].

-1. Create a new disk raw disk image 32MB in size.
+1. Create a new raw disk image 32MB in size.
-2. Create a new disk raw disk image using all remaining space.
+2. Create a new raw disk image using all remaining space.
 3. Create a new configuration profile using the new disk images, pv-grub-x86_64 kernel and no Filesystem/Boot helpers.
 4. Boot into rescue mode.